anaxite/tgdp-asciidoc-templates/code-of-conduct/template-code-of-conduct-incident-record.md

 {Only document information required to inform the report resolution.
 Where possible, avoid documenting your opinion about the incident, or any information about individuals that is not relevant to the report.}

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Code%20of%20conduct%20incident%20record) to give feedback on this template.